Isolated points on modular curves: Isolated points on the modular curves X 0(n)

 Consider now the modular curve $X_{0}(n)$ given in Table \ref{tbl:isolated_points_x0:isolated_points_x0}.
 The extended adelic Galois image $G_{E, \alpha}$ is known by \cite{zywina2024}, for some elliptic curve $E/\Q$ with the given $j$-invariant and some profinite level structure $\alpha$ on $E$.
 Using this, we compute that the extended mod-$n$ Galois image $G_{E, \alpha_{n}}$ of $E$ is conjugate to a subgroup of $B_{0}(n) \leq \GL{\Z[n]}$.
 Therefore, by Theorem \ref{thm:modular_curves:closed_points_as_double_cosets}, there exists a rational point $x \in X_{0}(n)$ with the given $j$-invariant.

-If $X_{0}(n)$ has genus 1, the explicit models of $X_{0}(n)$ in the LMFDB \cite{lmfdb} show that $X_{0}(n)$ has rank 0, and so the set $X_{0}(n)(\Q)$ is finite.
-If $n=37$ however, then $X_{0}(n)$ has genus 2, and so, by Faltings's theorem, the set $X_{0}(n)(\Q)$ is also finite.
-Therefore, by Theorem \ref{thm:isolated_divisors:non_isolated_infinite}, any rational point on $X_{0}(n)$ is isolated.
-Therefore, there exists an isolated closed point $x \in X_{0}(n)$ with the given $j$-invariant. \end{proof}
+If the curve $X_{0}(n)$ has genus 1, the explicit models of $X_{0}(n)$ in the LMFDB \cite{lmfdb} show that $X_{0}(n)$ has rank 0, and so the set $X_{0}(n)(\Q)$ is finite.
+If $n=37$ however, then the curve $X_{0}(n)$ has genus 2, and so, by Faltings's theorem, the set $X_{0}(n)(\Q)$ is also finite.
+Therefore, by Theorem \ref{thm:isolated_divisors:non_isolated_infinite}, any rational point on the curve $X_{0}(n)$ is isolated.
+In particular, there exists an isolated closed point $x \in X_{0}(n)$ with the given $j$-invariant. \end{proof}

 \begin{remark} Table \ref{tbl:isolated_points_x0:isolated_points_x0} solely lists the minimal integer $n$ such that the modular curve $X_{0}(n)$ contains an isolated closed point with the given $j$-invariant.
 The existence of other isolated closed points with the same $j$-invariant on the modular curves $X_{0}(m)$, where $m$ is a multiple of $n$, is still an open problem.
-In fact, it is still unknown whether the set of modular curves $X_{0}(m)$ containing such an isolated point is finite or infinite. \end{remark}
+In fact, it is unknown whether the set of modular curves $X_{0}(m)$ containing such an isolated point is finite or infinite. \end{remark}